ashrafkasem/coder-agent-areeb/HUGGINGFACE_AUTH.md

 1. Make sure your token has access to the model you're trying to use
 2. Try using the REBUILD=true flag to force a complete rebuild of the image
-3. If you receive tokenization errors, try a different model
+3. If you receive tokenization errors, try a different model or build without vllm (USE_VLLM=false)
 4. Check your GPU memory - some models require significant VRAM